zeek/zeek/scripts/base/frameworks/input/readers/ascii.zeek.rst

    The default is to leave any filenames unchanged.
 This prefix has no effect if the source already is an absolute path.

-.. bro:id:: InputAscii::separator
+.. zeek:id:: InputAscii::separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"\x09"``

    Separator between fields.
    Please note that the separator has to be exactly one character long.

-.. bro:id:: InputAscii::set_separator
+.. zeek:id:: InputAscii::set_separator

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``","``

    Separator between set and vector elements.
    Please note that the separator has to be exactly one character long.

-.. bro:id:: InputAscii::unset_field
+.. zeek:id:: InputAscii::unset_field

-   :Type: :bro:type:`string`
+   :Type: :zeek:type:`string`
-   :Attributes: :bro:attr:`&redef`
+   :Attributes: :zeek:attr:`&redef`
    :Default: ``"-"``

    String to use for an unset &optional field.